obsdnx/obsdnx/README.md

 CS student writing my dissertation on **contactless payment protocols** (EMV).
 Highly into OS, networks, and IoT.

-> *"If you don't understand how a system works from the ground up, you can only ever be its user."*
+> *"If you don't understand how a system works from the ground up, you can only ever be its user. - some youtuber"*

 **On the Bookshelf:**
 1. Designing Data-Intensive Applications